alialaei1/IOT-MQTT-Dashboard-for-ESP32-Plant-Sensor/README.md

 <img src="https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=white" target="_blank" /></div>

-The IoT MQTT Django dashboard for ESP32 (TTGO T-Higrow) is a project that provides a web-based dashboard for monitoring and controlling environmental conditions using an ESP32-based sensor device.
+Scoplant - The IoT MQTT Django dashboard for ESP32 (TTGO T-Higrow) is a project that provides a web-based dashboard for monitoring and controlling environmental conditions using an ESP32-based sensor device.
 The project utilizes the MQTT protocol for seamless communication between the sensor device and the dashboard, allowing real-time updates on the status of the environment being monitored.

 The TTGO T-Higrow device is equipped with sensors that measure various environmental parameters such as temperature, humidity, and light intensity.
 These measurements are transmitted to the MQTT broker, which then forwards the data to the Django backend for processing.
 The Django backend is responsible for storing and processing the data, as well as handling user authentication and authorization.